openstack/neutron-specs/specs/liberty/rbac-networks.rst

 is redundant since the object ID is unique; however, this will allow us to have relationship tables for each type we want to support.
 These allow the cleaning up of RBAC entries on an object deletion to be left to the database CASCADE functionality.
+The object type isn't stored in the database, it's used to determine which table to use.

-The tenant ID will be the tenant (a.k.a. project) ID to which the RBAC entry is granting permission to perform an action on the target object.
+The target tenant will be the tenant (a.k.a. project) ID to which the RBAC entry is granting permission to perform an action on the target object.
 This entry may also be an asterisk to represent that it applies to all tenants.

-Finally, the action will describe what the tenant can do with the object.
+The action will describe what the tenant can do with the object.
 For the sake of this specification, we will only have one action to start, which will be something like 'access_as_shared' to indicate that the tenant can access it like it would a shared network.
 This could then easily be